cancelei/EsportGamingCenter_frontend/README.md

 # 📖🚗 Esport Gaming Center App <a name="about-project"></a>
 This project involves developing an eSports reservation system with two distinct parts: the Backend, developed using Ruby on Rails, and the Frontend, built with React.
 This system aims to cater to eSports players, allowing them to reserve games, manage reservations, and access a catalog of available games.
+Click on the link[https://github.com/cancelei/EsportGamingCenter_backend] to navigate to the backend of our APP.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>